-Artists, bodyworkers, computer programmers, and writers are among those who suffer from overuse syndromes such as carpal tunnel syndrome (CTS).
-Although most of us have developed hands-on skills for relieving median nerve compression as it passes under the transverse carpal ligament, I believe the treatment can be enhanced (Image 1) by adding simple nerve and joint gliding techniques, inflammation, which arises as tendon and nerve sheaths glide across rigid carpal bones, is often reduced.
+Artists, bodyworkers, computer programmers, and writers are among those who suffer from overuse syndromes such as carpal tunnel syndrome (CTS) (Image 1.).
+Although most of us have developed hands-on skills for relieving median nerve compression as it passes under the transverse carpal ligament, I believe the treatment can be enhanced by adding simple nerve and joint gliding techniques to your regular routine.
+This helps reduce inflammation that arises as tendon and nerve sheaths glide across rigid carpal bones.

 A 2015 study published in The Journal of Pain reported physical manual therapies that included central nervous system desensitization maneuvers were effective in improving CTS pain.1 By restoring proper carpal joint positioning, massage helps lower intra-tunnel pressure and boosts median nerve glide.
-I’ve found gentle carpal stretching facilitates longitudinal nerve excursion and reduces protective guarding in the arm flexor muscles.
-To test this hypothesis, let’s first assess and correct the most common carpal bone fixation (lunate), get the median nerve gliding, and retest.
+I’ve found that gentle carpal bone stretching techniques facilitates longitudinal nerve excursion and reduces protective guarding in the arm flexor muscles.
+To test this hypothesis, let’s first assess and correct the most common carpal bone fixation (the lunate) and then get the median nerve gliding.

 Addressing Lunate-Triquetrum-Scaphoid Mobility

 Of the eight carpal bones, the lunate is notoriously the most problematic.
 It’s prone to sticking (Image 2.), and researchers have discovered that during falls or motor vehicle accidents with the hand outstretched, the lunate can dislocate, compress the flexor tendons, and occlude the median nerve.2 Several orthopedic tests are beneficial in identifying motion-restricted wrist and hand joints, but let’s focus on a single neurological exam I’ve found effective.